Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

-To capture these considerations, we parametrize our cost function with three parameters.
-We let $C > 1$ represents the cost for deceased patients, which is measured relative to a base cost of $1$ for patients who survive.
-Typically, $C$ one or two orders of magnitude higher than $1$; in our simulation we choose $C=100$.
-To penalize for using the limited resource, the cost for ventilator use increases by a multiplicative factor $\rho > 1$ for each period of ventilator use (corresponding to 48h, 120h, 120+h).
-This can be seen as an actualization factor, e.g., $\rho = 1.1 $ means that future costs are increasing by $10 \%$ (per period) compared to the same outcome at the current period.
-This cost reflects the desire to use resources for shorter periods.
-We choose $\rho=1.1$ in our simulation.
-Finally, among patients who survive, a multiplicative penalty of $\gamma >1$ is given to patients who have been extubated, while for patients who die, a multiplicative bonus of $1/\gamma <1$ is given to patients who have been extubated.
-Choosing $\gamma$, one needs to be careful to maintain the costs for deceased patients higher than the costs for patients discharged alive.
-We choose $\gamma = 1.5$ in our simulation.
-We recommend values of $C,\rho$ and $\gamma$ to maintain $C/\gamma >> \gamma \rho^{2}$, so that any state associated with deceased patients have higher costs than any state associated with patients alive at discharge.
-Our final costs functions can be represented as
+\paragraph{Rewards parameters.} \tb{ In our MDP instance, the rewards are only associated with the terminal states, and we design the rewards to capture the following aspects of our decision problems: \begin{enumerate} \item {\bf Patient outcomes.} We want to ensure that our policies maximize the survival among the patient population.
+To do so we need the {\sf Alive} final states to have much larger rewards than the {\sf Deceased} final states. \item {\bf Use of resources.} We want to ensure that our policies also minimize excessive use of ventilators.
+To do so, we penalize keeping the patients intubated for multiple periods. \item {\bf Opportunity costs.} We want our policy to refrain from intubating patients with a large probability of death (even when intubated), so as to keep ventilators for patients with a larger chance of survival (when intubated). \end{enumerate} To capture these three important aspects, we design our reward functions based on the three following parameters: \begin{enumerate} \item To capture {\bf patient outcomes}, we introduce a parameter $C > 1$ corresponding to a large multiplicative bonus for {\sf Alive} outcomes (compared to {\sf Deceased} outcomes). \item To capture the {\bf use of resources}, we introduce a parameter $0<\rho <1$ corresponding to a ``discount factor" incurred for keeping the patients intubated for an additional period. \item To capture the {\bf opportunity costs}, we introduce a parameter $0<\gamma <1$ corresponding to a multiplicative penalty (resp. bonus) for patients that are proactively extubated but are discharged alive (resp. discharged diseased).
+That is, the extubation decision did not appear to adversely affect the patient's outcome. \end{enumerate} } \tb{ It is important to choose the multiplicative bonus $C$ much larger than $1$, to appropriately entice our policies to avoid the {\sf Deceased} states.
+In our simulation, we choose $C=100$, and we provide a sensitivity analysis for the values of $C$ in Appendix \ref{app:sensitivity-analysis}. } \tb{ To penalize for using the limited resource, the reward for ventilator use decreases by a multiplicative factor $\rho < 1$ for each period of ventilator use.
+The parameter $\rho$ can be understood as a discount factor, e.g., $\rho = 0.9 $ means that future rewards are decreased by $10 \%$ (per period) compared to the same outcome at the current period.
+This discount factor reflects the desire to use resources for shorter periods.
+We choose $\rho=0.9$ in our simulation.
+Finally, among patients who survive, a multiplicative penalty of $\gamma<1$ is given to patients who have been extubated, while for patients who die, a multiplicative bonus of $1/\gamma >1$ is given to patients who have been extubated.
+We choose $\gamma = 0.5$ in our simulation.
+When choosing the values for $C, \rho$ and $\gamma$, one needs to be careful to maintain the terminal ``rewards'' for deceased patients smaller than the terminal rewards for patients discharged alive.
+In particular, we recommend values of $C,\rho$ and $\gamma$ to maintain $C\rho^2 \gamma^2 >1$, so that the ``best" {\sf Deceased} state ($D_{1}^{\sf ex}$, with reward $r_{D_{1}^{\sf ex}}=1/\gamma$) has a smaller reward than the ``worst" {\sf Alive} state ($A_{3}^{\sf ex}$, with reward $ r_{A_{3}^{\sf ex}} = C \rho^2 \gamma$). } \tb{ Overall, our reward functions can be represented as, for $t \in \{1,2,3\}$: